004Field Note

 What the Evidence Says

-Cleanlist also found that explicit comparison tables and proprietary numeric data were associated with higher citation rates in its sample.
+Format mattered too.
+Pages with explicit comparison tables were cited 3.4x more often in Cleanlist's sample.
+Pages with proprietary numeric data were cited 2.8x more often.
+Pages with both were cited 6.1x more often.
 Treat those as format signals, not magic formulas.
 AI systems need extractable, attributable facts.
 A concise table and a named benchmark make the model's job easier than a vague paragraph about being "the leading platform."

 The B2B SaaS Citation Network